Now Reading

 20. Night Combat, 1917 (2019)

 The most standout sequence in 1917 is the night-time movement of Lance Corporal Schofield through the city of dilapidated buildings.
-Deakins once again proving that he is a master of night time shoot uses light from overhead blast and flares, alongside a pool of shadows to create a moment of surrealistic horror.
+Deakins once again proves he is a master of night cinematography, using light from overhead blast and flares, alongside a pool of shadows to create a moment of surrealistic horror.
 The flares flying were said to be suspended on wires in order to control the shadow’s direction.
 As usual Deakins planned the camera moves in the shot by first building a model of the cityscape.
 The ace cinematographer deservingly won his second Oscar for 1917.

 Conclusion